-The success of the crops in Caldas both in terms of the quality and the amount of coffee that could be produced was impressive and soon spread to nearby Quindio and Risaralda which were both producing coffee for export by the beginning of the twentieth century.
+The success of the crops in Caldas, both in terms of the quality and the amount of coffee that could be produced was impressive and soon spread to nearby Quindio and Risaralda, which were both producing coffee for export by the beginning of the 20th century.
 Today, the majority of the coffee grown in Colombia comes from the Coffee Triangle.

 Why This Region?

 There are several reasons that the Coffee Triangle is particularly successful when it comes to coffee cultivation, and the climate is certainly an important feature with consistently warm temperatures and rain throughout the year, both helping the growth of the coffee plant.

 Another reason that the coffee plant is so successful in this region is that the rich volcanic soil is ideally suited for the plants, with the conditions here better for coffee growing than anywhere else in Colombia.

 While each of these three capitals is an economic force in the Coffee Triangle, it is out in the smaller towns and villages that people will get a real taste of the region and its culture.
 Small towns such as Salento and Quinchia are the lifeblood of the Coffee Triangle, and these offer some of the most interesting and historic places to visit in the region.